 The following is our compilation of some of our favorite Parenting Books for the Teen Years and Books About College Admission and Paying for College.
 We also recommend websites and podcasts that are excellent resources for parents.

-Note: We are a reader-supported site and we receive compensation from purchases made through some of these links.
+Note: We are a reader-supported site and receive compensation from purchases made through some of these links.

-Books on Parenting Teens
+Books on parenting teens